btcguide/btcguide.github.io/_pages/why-multisig-advanced.md

 * **Multiple hardware wallets now support multisig**, and their quality is increasing (better airgaps, hardware, UX, compatibility, etc).
 * **Multiple software implementations now exist** to coordinate multisig transactions (Electrum, specter-desktop, Caravan) as well as paid services (Casa, Unchained Capital, etc).
 * **Reduction in popularity of airdrop coins** that were harder (or sometimes impossible) to claim for bitcoin multisig users.
-* **Open-source paper wallets** [like SeedPicker](http://seedpicker.net/) are now available to enable adding seed(s) to multisig quorums for recovery without having to purchase additional hardware wallets to get started (until/unless you need to perform emergency recovery).
+* **Open-source paper wallets** [like SeedPicker](http://seedpicker.net/) [SeedSigner] are now available to enable adding seed(s) to multisig quorums for recovery without having to purchase additional hardware wallets to get started (until/unless you need to perform emergency recovery).
 * **Lower fees**: segwit gives a witness discount for `p2wsh` transactions, which has led to them being labelled "[Unfairly Cheap](https://twitter.com/lopp/status/988041430332530688)"!
 * **Running a node has never been easier** - not only do the resources required continue to be low (an engineering marvel!), but there are now many companies that will sell you a node-in-a-box as well as open source scripts/tutorials for simplifying node deployment/administration.
 * **Safer airgap signing**: [BIP143 (segwit)](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki) allows hardware wallets to sign the input values on transactions directly, making it harder to exploit vulnerabilities in the rest of your stack.